🚀 Get in VS Code!

 Tip

-Copilot tries to determine the intent and scope of your question based on your natural language chat prompt.
 To help Copilot give you the best and most relevant answers, add context to your chat prompt.
-For example, attach specific files or even the full contents of your workspace, the current editor selection, and more.
+For example, attach specific files, specific code symbols, the current editor selection, and more.

-VS Code automatically adds the currently active editor as context to your chat prompt in the Chat view.
-If you have a block of code selected in the editor, only that selection is added as context.
-You can disable adding the active editor by selecting the disable icon on the context item.
+• VS Code automatically adds the currently active editor as context.
+If you selected a code block in the editor, only that selection is added as context.
+You can disable adding the active editor by selecting the disable (eye) icon next to the context item.

 Screenshot of VS Code Copilot Chat view, showing the current editor selection as context.